aerofur/titusstudiosmediagroup.github.io/events/hawkesbayfurs/legal/terms-and-conditions.md

 > The holder of printed or duplicated copies is responsible for ensuring they are using the latest version

 By agreeing to our Terms and Conditions, you are also agreeing to any associated parties terms and conditions.
+These should also be available on site, however also may not be.

 ## Terms & Definitions
  * **Participant** - a person who takes part in something.